You can register for an examination, without having been registered for the course. You can do that in the exam enrolment period.

 If you do not pass the exam by the 3. examination attempt, you do not have any more attempts and may, as a rule, not continue your studies.
 However, if exeptional circumstances are to blame for you not passing one or more of the attempts, you can apply for an exemption.

 If you do not pass your 1. examination attempt, you must take an examination in the course again.
+Before you go to the exam again, be sharp on what you need to do better next time.
+For example, by contacting your teacher and getting feedback.

 It is your own responsibility to sign up for the 2. (and maybe 3.) examination attempt.
 Often you have the option of deciding whether you want to take the examination in the same exam period as a reexamination or you want to wait until the course is offered again and the ordinary examination is held.